 Vodafone Group's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 369x.
 In other words, Vodafone Group shares trade at around 369x recent earnings.

 That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 However, Vodafone Group's P/E ratio is best considered in relation to those of others within the telecom services industry or those of similar companies.

 Vodafone Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.5941.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Vodafone Group's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Vodafone Group's PEG ratio in relation to those of similar companies.